philliplongman/sinatra-cli/README.md

 | classic     | Generate a classic-style Sinatra app  |
 | tests       | Generate an RSpec installation        |

-The `classic` generator creates a barebones classic-style app, suitable for those learning the very basics.
+The `classic` generator creates a barebones Sinatra app, suitable for those learning the very basics.
 It creates one ruby file, a `public` folder, a `views` folder, and no Gemfile.
 It is not intended to be run with other generators.

 To see the options for a generator, call the command with `--help` or `-h`.